Topl/brambl-cli/microsite/docs/how-tos/manage-keys.md

 This will export the base verification key for the fellowship `$FELLOWSHIP_NAME` and template `$LOCK_TEMPLATE_NAME` to the file `$OUTPUT_FILE`.
 The keyfile `$KEYFILE` is used to derive the exported key.

 This command is also used to export a final verification key.
-To do this, use the `--state` option to specify the state from which to export the key.
+To do this, use the `--interaction` option to specify the interaction from which to export the key.

 ## Import a base verification key